learn-co-students/seattle-web-030920/18-rails-association/README.md

     - html label tag.

-[ ] **As a site visitor, I should be able to see a list of authors(For the purpose of this project, an author has many books and a book belongs to one author.)**
+- [ ] **As a site visitor, I should be able to see a list of authors(For the purpose of this project, an author has many books and a book belongs to one author.)**
+    - Model :
+        - `author.rb`
+        - `create_authors`, `remove/add column author_id`
+        - `Association : has_many and belongs_to
+        - seeds -> taken care of
+    - routes -> get '/books' index
+    - controller : index
+    - view : index
 - [ ] **As a site visitor, I should be able to view a single author.
 I should be able to see the author's name and count of books.**
 - [ ] **As a site visitor, I should be able to create a new book and associate it with an existing author.**